a-burlakov/melinas-fingers/README.md

 ### The only way to interrupt a sequence is to Alt+Tab to another application
 There're no long sequences, but you can make something really long in DIY hotkey type.
 If you did so, just Alt+Tab from Elden Ring, it will break the sequence.

-## P.S.
-I would really appreciate if you'll give this repo a star
-I live in Russia, and I want to get a job as Python developer.
-And it's going to be really difficult due some recent events in my country, as nobody need juniors in hard times.
-But a repo with some stars would greatly help me with my first job search.

-Therefore, if you gave Melina's Fingers a star on GitHub, you have my gratitude, hugs and polite bow.

-And also, if you enjoyed Melina's Fingers, you can <a href="https://www.paypal.com/paypalme/eburla">donate via PayPal</a>.